fncokg/gridio/README.md

 # pytextgrid

-Rust-powered TextGrid parsing for Python. `pytextgrid` bridges a high-performance Rust core with a friendly Python API so you can ingest, transform, and emit Praat TextGrid files with minimal overhead.
+Rust-powered TextGrid parsing for Python. `pytextgrid` offers user-friendly APIs with high performance for manipulating Praat TextGrid files.

 ## Why pytextgrid?

-- 🚀 **Speed first** – The heavy lifting lives in Rust, making conversions dozens to hundreds of times faster than pure-Python alternatives.
-- 🧰 **Familiar tools** – Convert TextGrids straight into Pandas/Polars
-  DataFrames, or work with a lightweight tuple structure for custom pipelines.
-- 🧱 **OOP convenience** – Manipulate tiers and items via a Pythonic `TextGrid` class without sacrificing performance.
+- **High Performance** – Built with Rust, `pytextgrid` is designed for speed and efficiency, outperforming pure Python implementations as well as bindings to Praat's C++ core.
+- **Flexible APIs** – Whether you prefer working with DataFrames, object-oriented structures, or JSON-like data, `pytextgrid` has you covered.

-## Quick Examples
+## Quick Start

-### DataFrame round-trip
+### I want simplicity

+No structures.
+No classes.
+Just load and save DataFrames.

 ```python
 from pytextgrid import textgrid_to_df, df_to_textgrid